abderrahimsoumer/summary-of-lessons/Cloud DevOps Engineer v1.0.0/Storage & Content Delivery.md

 - Redshift Spectrum is a feature that enables you to run queries against data in Amazon S3.
 - Redshift encrypts and keeps your data secure in transit and at rest.
 - Redshift clusters can be isolated using Amazon Virtual Private Cloud (VPC).

+### Content Delivery in the Cloud
+A Content Delivery Network (or CDN) speeds up delivery of your static and dynamic web content by caching content in an Edge Location close to your user base.
+### Benefits
+  - The benefits of a CDN includes:
+  - low latency
+  - decreased server load
+  - better user experience

+### Cloud Front
+CloudFront is used as a global content delivery network (CDN).
+Cloud Front speeds up the delivery of your content through Amazon's worldwide network of mini-data centers called Edge Locations.

+CloudFront works with other AWS services, as shown below, as an origin source for your application:

+  - Amazon S3
+  - Elastic Load Balancing
+  - Amazon EC2
+  - Lambda@Edge
+  - AWS Shield
+#### Tips
+  - CloudFront is found under the Networking & Content Delivery section on the AWS Management Console.
+  - Amazon countinously adds new Edge Locations.
+  - CloudFront ensures that end-user requests are served from the closest edge location.
+  - CloudFront works with non-AWS origin sources.
+  - You can use GeoIP blocking to serve content (or not serve content) to specific countries.
+  - Cache control headers determine how frequently CloudFront needs to check the origin for an updated version your file.
+  - The maximum size of a single file that can be delivered through Amazon CloudFront is 20 GB.